Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Discussion and Conclusions

-{Overall, the ExDF model provides a powerful framework for integrating \emph{in situ} and remote-sensing data, offering comprehensive temporal records and revealing critical spatial patterns not apparent in single-source datasets.
-Future research should explore the inclusion of additional covariates, alternative models for the entire distribution, and methods to address potential biases in remote-sensing data, further enhancing the utility and reliability of data fusion approaches for extreme-value analyses.}
+{Overall, the ExDF model provides a powerful framework for integrating \emph{in situ} observations and gridded CAMS reanalysis data, offering comprehensive temporal records and revealing critical spatial patterns not apparent in single-source datasets.
+Future research should explore the inclusion of additional covariates, alternative models for the entire distribution, and methods to address potential biases in gridded background products, further enhancing the utility and reliability of data fusion approaches for extreme-value analyses.}